oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

             oa:hasBody   [ mc:artist_name "Mogwai" ] ;    // body is bnode; could (should?) have URI
             .

-In addition to the artist and son data, the agent also creates song workset and recording workset structures for the songs and recordings that it processes (see sections above for details).
+In addition to the artist and song data, the agent also creates song workset and recording workset structures for the songs and recordings that it processes (see sections above for details).
 Proposed container names for these are:

       /public/song_workset
       /public/recording_workset/song_id/